 What is a pre purchase building inspection?

-A pre purchase building inspection is a detailed report carried out by a qualified inspector that looks at the condition of a property.
+A pre purchase building inspection is a detailed report assessing the condition of a property and is carried out by a qualified building inspector.

 It advises potential home buyers if the property has any major or minor structural defects, and what repairs may be needed to it, so they can make an informed decision on whether or not to go ahead with the purchase.

-The report will cover many aspects of a building’s interior and exterior, looking for potential issues that could prove costly for a new homeowner to fix, and will be conducted according to the relevant Australian standards.
+The report covers many aspects of a building’s interior and exterior, looking for potential issues that could prove costly for a new homeowner to fix, and will be conducted according to the relevant Australian standards.